SciML/DiffEqOperators.jl/README.md

 ## Julia Library to solve PDEs using Finite Difference Method
 This library is going to be a part of DiffEq.jl to become the PDE solver alongside Fenics.jl.

+Blog posts related to the development of PDEOperators.jl can he found [here](https://shivin9.github.io/blog/blogposts/)